UoS-EEC/fused/readme.rst

     | 2020 International Symposium on Performance Analysis of Systems and Software (ISPASS),
     | Boston, MA, USA, 2020.

-The paper is available at `computer.org`_ , and the supporting dataset at `DOI 10.5258/SOTON/D1200`_.
+The paper is available at `ePrints`_ , and the supporting dataset at `DOI 10.5258/SOTON/D1200`_.